Evaluating the health impact and cost-effectiveness of Advice on Prescription

 Interim evaluation report – January 2023

-This report outlines initial findings from the evaluation by the University of Liverpool of the Citizens Advice on Prescription (CAP) service.
-Citizens Advice on Prescription is a service provided by Citizens Advice Liverpool (CAL) and commissioned by the NHS.
-It provides a rapid response for people using primary health care services to social welfare advice and support.
-For secondary care patients, there is an added offer of wellbeing support helping patients connect to community activities and services.
+This report outlines initial findings from the evaluation by the University of Liverpool of the Citizens Advice on Prescription (CAP) service, a service provided by Citizens Advice Liverpool (CAL) and commissioned by the NHS.
+It provides rapid social welfare advice and support for people using primary health care services.
+For secondary care patients, there is an additional offer of wellbeing support that helps patients connect to community activities and services.
 The service started in primary care in 2015 and has subsequently been rolled out across multiple health services, most recently the perinatal pathway.
-The evaluation includes several components, including analysis of data extracted from the services case management system, a quasi-experimental analysis using linked data and a matched control group, interviews with service users and stakeholders and an economic evaluation.
-This report only includes findings based on analysis of data extracted from the services case management system.
-Some of the interviews with service users and the other components have not yet collected and analysed sufficient data to draw conclusions.
+The evaluation involves several components, including analysis of data extracted from the services case management system, a quasi-experimental analysis using linked data and a matched control group, interviews with service users and stakeholders, and an economic evaluation.
+This report focusses on findings from the analysis of data from the services case management system.
+Findings from analysis in the other components will follow.

-The analysis shows that there were approximately 50,000 referrals to CAP, from 25,000 people between January 2018 and August 2022.
-Service use doubled during the pandemic and has remained 50% higher than pre-pandemic levels during 2022 with a large majority of the service users reported having a long-term mental or physical health condition or disability.
-There has been some improvement in targeting the service to populations living in more deprived areas, mothers and babies, and black and ethnic minority groups.
-Welfare benefit, housing support and debt advice remains at the core of the service offered by CAL.
-Besides, the interaction between health problems, financial insecurity and negotiating the benefits system were a common theme driving need for the service amongst clients interviewed.
+This analysis revealed that there were approximately 50,000 referrals to CAP, from 25,000 people between January 2018 and August 2022.
+Service use doubled during the pandemic and remained 50% higher than pre-pandemic levels during 2022.
+A large majority reported having a long-term mental or physical health condition or disability.
+There was some improvement in targeting the service to populations living in more deprived areas, mothers and babies, and black and ethnic minority groups.
+Welfare benefit, housing support, and debt advice remained at the core of the service offered by CAL.
+Besides, the interaction between health problems and financial insecurity, negotiating the benefits system were a common theme driving need for the service amongst clients interviewed.

-Initial findings also indicate that the service seems to be associated with improved patient assessment of their own overall health and a decrease in anxiety/depression.
-Importantly many of these improvements appear to be greatest in the more disadvantaged groups.
-Given the service is being used by a highly socioeconomically disadvantaged segment of the population, these initial findings indicate that the service could play an important role in reducing health inequalities and reducing demand on health services.
+Initial findings also indicate that the service is associated with improved patient assessment of their own overall health and a decrease in anxiety/depression.
+Importantly, many of these improvements appear to be greatest in the more disadvantaged groups.
+Given that the service is being used by a highly socioeconomically disadvantaged segment of the population, these initial findings indicate that it could play an important role in reducing health inequalities and reducing demand on health services.

 Here are two resources that provide valuable insights into understanding the implications of taking out a loan:

 Compare the Market Loan Calculator: This tool effectively demonstrates the impact that a credit score has on the APR charged on a loan.
-It serves as an excellent resource for those unfamiliar with credit scores and their influence on loan terms.
+It serves as an excellent resource for those unfamiliar with credit scores and their influence on the costs of taking out a loan.

 MoneyHelper’s Guide on Improving Your Credit Score: This guide offers practical advice on ensuring the accuracy and currency of credit history information, which can lead to an improved credit score and more favourable loan rates.